openfga/openfga/docs/architecture/architecture.md

 - The cluster needs to have an ingress for load balancing and eventually service authentication (e.g. nginx).

 - The OpenFGA service needs a database.
 At the time of writing this the supported one were Postgres, MySQL and SQLite.
 SQLite is not designed for deployment in a Kubernetes cluster.
-- OpenFGA supports OTEL metrics, OTEL metrics and JSON logging.
+- OpenFGA supports OTEL metrics, OTEL traces and JSON logging.
 These can be sent to any collector.

 ## Internal Architecture